King Kamehameha (horse): 2004: three-year-old season

 Three weeks after his win in the NHK Mile Cup King Kamehameha returned to Tokyo Racecourse and was stepped up in trip for the Tokyo Yushun (Japanese Derby) over 2400 metres in front of a crowd of 122,000.
 The colt's preparation for the race, moving up, down and up again in distance were described as being "in defiance of conventional training methods".
 Focal Point, Meiner Makros and Cosmo Sunbeam were again in opposition whilst other contenders in the eighteen-runner field included Heart's Cry, Daiwa Major and the popular Cosmo Bulk.
 With Ando again in the saddle, King Kamehameha was restrained in the early stages as Meiner Makros set a very fast pace and went ten lengths clear.
 King Kamehameha moved up on the final turn, took the lead 300 metres from the finish and won by one and a half lengths from Heart's Cry in a race record time of 2:23.3.
 After the race Ando said "It wasn't an easy race, but winning it was almost a given.
 This horse is something else".

 On his only subsequent appearance, King Kamehameha ran in the Kobe Shimbun Hai over 2000 metres at Hanhin on 26 September.
 He won by one and a quarter lengths from Keiai Guard, with Heart's Cry the same distance away in third place.
 He was retired from racing after sustaining a tendon injury.

 Awards

 In January 2005 King Kamehameha was voted champion Japanese three-year-old colt at the JRA Awards.

+On June 4, 2024, he was inducted into the Japan Racing Association Hall of Fame.

 Stud record

 King Kamehameha was retired from racing to become a breeding stallion at the Shadai Stallion Station after being syndicated at a value of $19 million, a record for a Japanese-trained horse.
-He had considerable success as a sire of winners and was the leading sire in Japan in 2010 and 2011.
+He achieved great success as a sire of winners and was twice the leading sire in Japan in 2010 and 2011.
 In early 2019 the stallion began to suffer from ill-health and in August his condition deteriorated.
 He died on 10 August at the age of 18.